History of France

 In the late 18th century the monarchy and associated institutions were overthrown in the French Revolution.
-The country was governed for a period as a Republic, until Napoleon Bonaparte's French Empire was declared.
-Following his defeat in the Napoleonic Wars, France went through several further regime changes, being ruled as a monarchy, then briefly as a Second Republic, and then as a Second Empire, until a more lasting French Third Republic was established in 1870.
+The Revolutionary Tribunal executed political opponents by guillotine, instituting the Reign of Terror (1793–94).
+The country was governed as a Republic, until Napoleon's French Empire was declared in 1804.
+Following his defeat in the Napoleonic Wars, France went through regime changes, being ruled as a monarchy, then Second Republic, then Second Empire, until a more lasting French Third Republic was established in 1870.

-France was one of the Triple Entente powers in World War I against Germany and the Central Powers.
-France was one of the Allied Powers in World War II, but was conquered by Nazi Germany in 1940.
-The Third Republic was dismantled, and most of the country was controlled directly by Germany while the south was controlled until 1942 by the collaborationist Vichy government.
-Living conditions were harsh as Germany drained away food and manpower, and many Jews were killed.
-The Free France movement took over the colonial empire, and coordinated the wartime Resistance.
+France in World War I was one of the Triple Entente powers against the Central Powers.
+France during World War II was one of the Allied Powers but was conquered by Nazi Germany in 1940.
+The Third Republic was dismantled, and most of the country was controlled directly by Germany, while the south was controlled until 1942 by the collaborationist Vichy government.
 Following liberation in 1944, the Fourth Republic was established.
-France slowly recovered, and enjoyed a baby boom that reversed its very low fertility rate.
+France slowly recovered and enjoyed a baby boom that reversed its low fertility rate.
 Long wars in Indochina and Algeria drained French resources and ended in political defeat.
-In the wake of the 1958 Algerian Crisis, Charles de Gaulle set up the French Fifth Republic.
-Into the 1960s decolonization saw most of the French colonial empire become independent, while smaller parts were incorporated into the French state as overseas departments and collectivities.
+In the wake of the 1958 Algerian crisis, Charles de Gaulle set up the French Fifth Republic.
+Into the 1960s most of the French colonial empire became independent, while smaller parts were incorporated into the French state as overseas departments and collectivities.
 Since World War II France has been a permanent member in the UN Security Council and NATO.
 It played a central role in the unification process after 1945 that led to the European Union.
-Despite slow economic growth in recent years, it remains a strong economic, cultural, military and political factor in the 21st century.
+It remains a strong economic, cultural, military and political factor in the 21st century.